 Growing old is unavoidable and a natural part of life.
-Senior dogs can be more susceptible to developing age-related illnesses.
+Senior dogs can be more susceptible to developing age-related illnesses, and they are more likely to be taking any medication.
 Your veterinarian is more likely to suggest blood work for your older pooch.

 Where you live can also play a part in how much you spend on blood work.
 Not only do you have to take into account the veterinarian’s costs, but rural clinics are also generally cheaper than ones located within cities.
-For example, two veterinary clinics in Los Angeles both offer two different prices.
-The clinic deeper inside the city costs $155 for a pre-op blood test, while the clinic farther out has a minimum payment of $125.
+For example, a clinic in Downtown Los Angeles is likely to cost more than a clinic in a far-out suburb.

 Additional Costs to Anticipate

 For the most accurate diagnosis, your veterinarian might partner your dog’s blood work with additional tests.
 All these things can change the cost of blood work alone.

 Blood work is a diagnostic tool, and while sometimes it comes back clean, other times it doesn’t.
 It’s these moments when the blood work will have additions thrown in.
 Medication, surgery, and follow-up visits will all increase the cost.